gchure/phd/_site/src/chapter_09/section_02_electrophysiology.md

 average PL:PS ratio of 1.56 for MscL-sfGFP.
 This ratio quantitatively agrees with the PL:PS ratio of 1.54 measured in a strain (MJF429 from the Booth laboratory) which expresses the wild-type MscL protein from the chromosome.
-The average transient current change from MscL openings (Fig. S1 shaded yellow region ) is 75 pA, corresponding to a single channel conductance of 3.7 nS, comparable to the reported values of wild-type MscL.
+The average transient current change from MscL openings (@Fig:ephys shaded orange region) is 75 pA, corresponding to a single channel conductance of 3.7 nS, comparable to the reported values of wild-type MscL.
 The agreement between these two strains indicates that there is negligible difference in functionality between MscL and MscL-sfGFP, allowing us to make physiological